IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 zen-watcher-d8b795b46-2q6zx                                       1/1     Running     0          47h
 ```

-### Access CP4WAIOps
+### Access Cloud Pak for Watson AIOps

-If all pods for CP4WAIOps are up and running, you can login to CP4WAIOps UI as follows:
+If all pods for Cloud Pak for Watson AIOps are up and running, you can login to Cloud Pak for Watson AIOps UI as follows:

 Login to Red Hat OpenShift Console, click the drop down menu on top right.